 I use to think fear was something to be ashamed of, something to hide, something to cover up like an erupting pimple on the end of your nose.
 But, this, apparently, is not the case.
 This, apparently, is a sure fire recipe for disaster, for burn out, for self-implosion, for self-aversion and for an exhausting and extremely bumpy ride to living a tiring miserable life and self-sabotaging your dreams.
 It’s time to change these old subconscious records and find a different way to live out our soul’s desires.

 I am learning a new relationship with fear.

 Fear, my friends, is something to cherish and to LOVE like your new best friend.
 To take along this wild ride with you, to embrace, to hold dear, and to thank and kiss on the forehead like it was your guardian angel or your fairy god mother who just showed up.
 I know.
-It’s sound counter intuitive, but its the Truth.
+It sounds counter-intuitive, but its the Truth.

-Fear is your constant companion, your inbuilt messenger system, like a friendly air hostess ‘safety talk’ playing in the background of your mind.
+Fear is not your worst enemy that you need to fight, conquer or slay.
+In fact , fear is your constant companion, your inbuilt messenger system, like a friendly air hostess ‘safety talk’ playing in the background of your mind.
 It’s your warning light, it keeps you safe, out of harms way, and it may even save your life one day.
 It’s time to honour this gift, this messenger angel in your life.
-There is no need to wrestle with it, to hide it, to be ashamed of it or to resist it anymore.
+There is no need to wrestle with it, hide it, be ashamed of it or resist it anymore.
 What we resist, only persists, and grows stronger.
 Let fear be there, and let fear ‘just be’.

 Wishing you a beautiful reshuffling of your relationship with fear.
-Embrace your fear angels, listen to their messages, but don’t let them sit in the driver’s seat.
+Embrace your fear angels, listen to their messages, but don’t let them take the reins.
 This is only reserved for you.